Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 ### Execution Policy

-If you receive a message that the execution policy not being set you can set the execution policy when starting the powershell session:
+If you receive a message that the execution policy not being set, you can set the execution policy when starting the PowerShell session:

 ```pwsh
 pwsh -ExecutionPolicy Unrestricted